-This wonderful DIY will store very well in a cool dry place.
-If you would like to increase the batch but are concerned with storage time, place in a tightly sealed ziplock bag and place in freezer.
+This fabulous DIY will store very well in a cool, dry place.
+If you would like to increase the batch but are concerned with storage time, place it in a tightly sealed ziplock bag and place it in the freezer.
 It will store for several months.
 Take out small amounts as needed.

 © Heidy L. McCallum and The McCallum’s Shamrock Patch, 2022-2014.
 Unauthorized use and duplication of this material without express and written permission from this blog’s author or owner are strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Heidy L. McCallum and The McCallum’s Shamrock Patch with appropriate and specific direction to the original content.